Where We Be

 The wreck of the Lady Elizabeth with a line of mountain bikers peddling by

-Inside the Lighthouse Cafe, a little bastion of British civilization, where we stopped for refreshments on our way back
+Inside the Lighthouse Cafe, a little bastion of British civilization

 Christ Church Cathedral with its distinctive Whalebone Arch -- made from the jawbones of blue whales

-Looking back at Stanley after a mile of hiking to Gypsy Cove
+Looking back at Port Stanley after about a mile of hiking to Gypsy Cove

-Bright-painted roofs in Stanley add a splash of color to this somewhat desolate outpost of civilization
+Bright-painted roofs in Port Stanley add a splash of color to this distant outpost of civilization